Rethinking LLM-Driven Heuristic Design: Generating Efficient and Specialized Solvers via Dynamics-Aware Optimization: Method

 \subsection{Three Iteration Layers}

 The performance of a solver is governed by two interacting components: the mechanism $\theta$ and the schedule $\sigma$.
 However, directly optimizing $\pi=(\theta,\sigma)$ is challenging due to their complex coupling.
 To address this, we decompose optimization into three sequential layers.
-Across all layers, we employ a unified protocol based on the terminal log-residual $\ell(T)$, trajectory efficiency $\mathrm{tLDR}(T)$, and (for schedule shaping) solver runtime $t_{\mathrm{run}}$.
-Decisions follow parameterized tolerance intervals that define acceptable trade-offs between solution quality and convergence speed.
-Threshold formulas are detailed in Appendix~\ref{app:acceptance_rules}.
+Across all layers, we employ a unified protocol based on the terminal log-residual $\ell(T)$, trajectory efficiency $\mathrm{tLDR}(T)$, and (for runtime schedule optimization) solver runtime $t_{\mathrm{run}}$.

+However, heuristic search trajectories can be stochastic and highly dependent on specific instance characteristics.
+To obtain a stable evaluation signal, candidates are evaluated on a sampled batch $\mathcal{B}$.
+Acceptance decisions are based on the batch-averaged metrics: terminal log-residual $\bar{\ell}$, trajectory efficiency $\bar{k}$ (mean $\mathrm{tLDR}(T)$), and runtime $\bar{t}$.
+Lower is better for $\bar{\ell}$ and $\bar{t}$, whereas higher is better for $\bar{k}$.
+Each candidate is compared only with its direct parent on the same evaluation batch.
+We use a shared comparison margin $\epsilon$ across all three layers.
+A metric $x'$ is treated as being within the comparison margin of its parent value $x$ if:

+Since $\bar{\ell}$ is defined in log space, absolute differences already correspond to relative changes in the underlying residual, whereas $\bar{k}$ and $\bar{t}$ are compared on their original scales using parent-relative margins.